-At this time, Jeremy is heading into his second year in the program where he will complete the qualifying exam.
-Likewise, he has completed nearly all of his required coursework, of which the following were some of his favorites:
+As of Spring 2022, Jeremy has passed the qualifying exam and continues to work toward candidacy.
+By Summer 2022, he will have completed all of his required coursework, of which the following were some of his favorites:

 - ENGREDU 6100: Foundations and the Field of Engineering Education

 - ENGREDU 7189.02: Professional Development in College Teaching

 For his dissertation, Jeremy’s research focus is on cultural ideologies in engineering and their effects on student retention and persistence.
 Specifically, he is interested in the role meritocracy plays in the exclusion of women and peoples of color in computer science.

 With his degree, Jeremy hopes to launch his career in education by teaching introductory programming as a university professor.
 In particular, his goal is to instill emotional intelligence in the next generation of software developers.

 In Autumn 2020, Jeremy completed a master’s degree in computer science and engineering at The Ohio State University where he took a mixture of coursework in graphics and artificial intelligence:

 - CSE 5522: Artificial Intelligence 2

 To complete his degree, Jeremy spent 2+ semesters on a master’s project.
 For this project, Jeremy was responsible for visualizing data for the purpose of triangulation of multi-modal data to assess student emotions during programming tasks.
 Currently, work related to this project is in various stages of the peer review process.